MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics-365-apps/moderate-forums.md

 ## Assign moderators to forums

-To specify moderators for a forum, the contact record of the portal user must be assigned to a web role that is associated with a Forum Access Permission record that has the Right set to Grant Change.
-For more information, see [Create web roles for portals](../configure/create-web-roles.md).
+To specify moderators for a forum, the contact record of the user must be assigned to a web role that is associated with a Forum Access Permission record that has the Right set to Grant Change.
+For more information, see [Provide access to external audiences](../../security/external-access.md).

-## Forum moderation within the portal
+## Forum moderation within the website

-For portal users with moderation permission, moderation controls will automatically be displayed in the portal once signed in.
-Depending on the page template implemented by your developer, the functionality providing users the ability to moderate may or may not be present and the images displayed within this document may be different than your actual portal.
+For users with moderation permission, moderation controls will automatically be displayed in the website once signed in.
+Depending on the page template implemented by your developer, the functionality providing users the ability to moderate may or may not be present and the images displayed within this document may be different than your actual website.

 ### Delete an entire forum thread